raspberrychris/paddleboardmaster/content/post/high-society-stand-up-paddle-board.md

 ## High Society Inflatable Stand Up Paddle Board - Who is it for?

-If you are looking for something that is a bit special then you may be interested in the High Society stand up paddleboard.
+If you are looking for something that is a bit special, that has a more unique design then you may be interested in the **High Society** stand up paddleboard.

 This SUP’s great design is actually designed by local artists, which makes these boards pretty special.